allisonhorst/palmerpenguins/README.md

 ### What are culmen length & depth?

-The culmen is “the upper ridge of a bird’s beak” (definition from Oxford Languages).
+The culmen is the upper ridge of a bird’s bill.
+In the simplified `penguins` data, culmen length and depth are renamed as variables `bill_length_mm` and `bill_depth_mm` to be more intuitive.

-For this penguin data, the culmen length and culmen depth are measured as shown below (thanks Kristen Gorman for clarifying\!):
+For this penguin data, the culmen (bill) length and depth are measured as shown below (thanks Kristen Gorman for clarifying\!):

 <img src="vignettes/articles/img/culmen_depth.png" width="100%" style="display: block; margin: auto;" />